 P content was affected by the interaction between AC treatment and the days of culture (data not shown); the highest value of P concentration was detected at 20 days of culture in absence of AC (9.26 mg g-1 dw) while the lowest one was recorded after 40 days of culture in absence of AC (5.73 mg g-1 dw).
 In presence of AC P concentration did not change over the culture period (7.06 and 7.03 mg g-1 dw after 20 and 40 days of culture respectively).

 Also, Mg concentration was affected by the interaction between the two experimental factors (data not shown).
 In fact, Mg concentration decreased after 40 days of culture on medium lacking in AC passing from 2.12 mg g-1 dw at 20 days to 1.73 mg g-1 dw at 40 days.
-Mg concentration did not change during the culture period in presence of AC (1.83 mg g-1 dw at 20 days and 1.91 mg g-1 dw at 40 days).
+Mg concentration did not change during the culture period in presence of AC (1.83 mg g-1 dw at 20 days and 1.91 mg g-1 dw at 40 days).Again where is this data in Table 3

 Ca content was significantly higher in shoots cultured on medium without AC than with AC (Table 3).